 Kansas.
 Until Union Pacific merged with the Missouri Pacific, UP

-trains bound for Kansas City often passed through Valley to the
+trains bound for Kansas City often passed through Valley via the

-Lincoln Sub, then points south.
-It also provided the closest “Y”
+Lincoln Subdivision, then points south.
+It also provided the closest

-1980's anymore, if the railroad had any cars or locomotives, such
+exist in the 1980's anymore, if the railroad had any cars or locomotives,

-as the big steam engines that needed to be turned around, they would
+such as the big steam engines that needed to be turned around, they

-be brought to Valley from Council Bluffs or Omaha to be turned around
+would be brought to Valley from Council Bluffs or Omaha to be turned

 Junction with its “Y”, and the proximity of large manufacturing